Controversies of the Hong Kong Police Force: 2019–20 Hong Kong protests

 On 30 June 2019, a police-support campaign were held in Tamar Park.
 There were video recordings showing respectively, (1) a legislative council member being assaulted by a small group of police supporters, an anti-extradition bill protester being pushed to the ground and beaten by a group of police supporters, the police was present and did not arrest anyone on the spot.
 There was a video allegedly showing that after a police supporter assaulted a protester, the person was released immediately without having had their details taken down, whilst a detained protester held for 15 minutes was not allowed to leave unless the protester drop the charge.

 On 8 July 2019, a man claimed that a police officer declared that the police do not need to show the warrant card while performing their duties and Tan Wenhao, a member of the Civic Party in the Legislative Council, claimed that journalists were knocked down by an advancing police riot shield wall.
 Following these incidents, lawmaker Lam Cheuk-ting requested an independent investigation into police conduct, called for a review of video that may show the use of excessive force, and stated that failure to have warrant cards visibly displayed may be a violation of the law.

-Reporters have captured videos which show who appear to be protestors beating private citizens and vandalizing cars.
-Some protestors are reportedly associated with a radical group Valiant Frontier which has been reported to used violence in the past.
-A report on 17 August 2019, citing a recent poll, stated that most residents would not denounce the group, although they do not agree with their method.
+Reporters have captured videos which show people who appear to be protestors beating private citizens and vandalizing cars.
+Some protestors are reportedly associated with a radical group Valiant Frontier which has been reported to have used violence in the past.
+A report on 17 August 2019, citing a recent poll, stated that most residents would not denounce the group despite not agreeing with their method.